1dancook/romans-study/docs/03-wrath-jews.md

 ### Questions and Application
 1. What is the main point of 2:12-13?
-    - the person who has the law might think he is safe from judgement, but he is not
+    - The person who has the law might think he is safe from judgement, but he is not.
-    - the gentile who doesn't have the law might think he is exempt from judgement, but he is not
+    - The gentile who doesn't have the law might think he is exempt from judgement, but he is not.
-    - only the does of the law are justified
+    - Only the does of the law are justified.

 2. Is God fair to condemn those who have never heard the gospel or who do not have the law?
 (2:12)
     - 2:12-16 shows us that, Gentile or Jew, people are judged according to the standards that they know.
-Gentiles might not have the law, but they have the work of the law written on their hearts.
+Gentiles might not have the law, but they have the work of the law written on their hearts and a working conscience.
 People have an innate knowledge of right and wrong, but this is not explicit like written law.
     - Many pagan authors of Paul's day referred to the "unwritten law" within man.
     - This passage does not support moral subjectivism. `...they are a law to themselves` is not the same as `they make a law for themselves`
     - While Paul writes that a Gentile can potentially do the things contained in the law, he does not write that a Gentile could fulfill the requirements of the law by nature (or by his own effort).

 3. How does this passage help us with evangelism?
+    - It gives us more understand of the condition and destination of the lost.
-    - no one is without excuse before God - whether they know the law or not.
+    - No one is without excuse before God - whether they know the law or not.
     - There is a day when God will judge.

 ## 2:17-24 Disobeying the Law
 ### Observations and Notes
-- the style of argument here is diatribe.
+- The style of argument here is diatribe.
 It was often used to teach and exhort rather than to attack.
 To use this argument style an imaginary opponent represents an idealized wrong position and the speaker or writer then reduces this position to its most absurd logical conclusion.
 In 2:17~ the 'opponent' is the idealized hypocrite, and yet reveals the evils of any hypocrite.
-- diatribe often used pointed rhetorical questions such as seen in 2:21-23
+- Diatribe often used pointed rhetorical questions as you can see in 2:21-23
-- temple robbery was considered one of the most shameful crimes
+- Temple robbery was considered one of the most shameful crimes
 - The quote in 2:24 is from Ezekiel 36:20-23 (see below)

 ### Questions and Application
 1. Who is Paul writing to in 2:17-24 and what is his main point here?
-    - He is writing to the Jews who have the law and know what living a good moral life is
+    - He is writing to the Jews who have the law and know what living a good moral life requires.
-    - Jews also have the opportunity to pass the law on to others
+    - Jews also have the opportunity to pass the law on to others.
     - His point is in 2:23 - `You who boast in the law dishonor God by breaking the law.` This is proven more by how God's name is blasphemed among the Gentiles because of the Jews.

 2. Is the name of God blasphemed among non-Christians because of Christian behavior?